vavachan/Conjugate-Gradient/README.md

 gradient part which contains no code specific to the system that is being optimized and soft_sphere.cpp	which contains the system specific code.

-Conjugate gradient algorithm is described in detail in [Numerical recipes 3rd edition][1] in chapter 10.
+Conjugate gradient algorithm is described in detail in [Numerical recipes][1]
 [1]: http://numerical.recipes/